Suicide bombing at Israeli disco kills 18

 Hassan Abdel Rahman, the Palestinian Liberation Organization's representative to the United States, told CNN "We regret the loss of civilian life, both Israeli and Palestinian, but this attack happened in Tel Aviv, and Tel Aviv is under Israeli security control and not Palestinian."

-The bombing took place around 11:30 p.m. at the Dolphinarium Beach, near Tel Aviv's hotel district.
-The suicide bomber apparently got into a line of people waiting to get into a discotheque on the beach.
+The bombing took place around 11:30 p.m. local time (4:30 p.m.
+EDT) at the Dolphinarium Beach, near Tel Aviv's hotel district.
+The reports said the suicide bomber apparently got into a line of people waiting to get into a discotheque on the beach.

 |Back to the top|